adobe/target-java-sdk/README.md

 git subtree pull --prefix openapi git@github.com:adobe/target-openapi.git main --squash
 ```

 The openapi-generator config is located in the `codegeneration` directory, but there is no need to invoke it directly.
-To regenerate the openapi models use the command:  `./gradlew codegen`
+To regenerate the openapi models use the command:  `./gradlew codegen spotlessApply`